isis-project/isis-project/README.md

 ## Building the Isis Browser

 Check out and run the build scripts from Github.
-The QTDIR must be set to the location of the Qt 4.8 source code built in the previous step.
-This enables WebKit  and the QPA plugin to find private Qt header files needed to build.

     $ cd $HOME
     $ cd isis